davidzoufaly/finance-mgn/README.md

 ### Versioning

 Versioning is handled via a single yarn script `yarn version`.
 It bumps the version in [package.json](./package.json) and creates a version entry in [CHANGELOG.md](./CHANGELOG.md).

+### Releases

+The repository uses [release-please](https://github.com/googleapis/release-please/tree/main?tab=readme-ov-file) as a GitHub Action which creates a PR that, after manual merge, bumps the app version and generates a changelog.
+It leverages semantic versioning and conventional commits.

 ### TODO